abrando33/data-pipeline/README.txt

 To start the containers run docker compose up

-To monitor the containers, check the status on docker desktop and monitor logs
+To monitor the containers, check the status on docker desktop or run ./check_status

+To check the pipeline progress, run ./monitor_pipeline

 To stop the containers run docker compose down